petrbouda/jeffrey/README.md

-# Flamegraph-based tool for investigation JFR profiles
+# Flamegraph-based tool for investigation of JFR profiles

 ## Inspired by

-Big thank to these projects and developers working on it:
+Big thanks to these projects and the developers working on them:
 - https://github.com/Netflix/flamescope
 - https://github.com/async-profiler/async-profiler
 - https://github.com/openjdk/jmc